CUBoulder-MCDB/MouseLoggerSystem/README.md

 This software assumes the user's account is "pi" (hint).
 The user does not need admin privs.

-Copy the "bin" and "data" directories into the user's home directory.
+Copy the "bin" directory into the user's home directory.

 Create an SSH Key and setup keyed authentication on the web server.

 Create a crontab using the "bin/crontab.txt" file as your guide.

+Modify the "bin/send_IP.php" file as needed to work with your web server.

 ## Usage

-All data is collected in the "data" directory.
+All data is collected in a "~/data" directory.

 View the "bin/README.txt" file for operation specifics.